Thank you for visiting the Study Information Page. Here, you can learn more about this study and whether it is a good fit for your family below.

 Where can I learn more about self-injury?

-We recommend the following websites, which provide information, coping skills, and other resources for youth and their families.
+We recommend the following websites, which provide information, coping skills, and other resources for youth who are experiencing self-harm and their families.